delta-io/delta-rs/docs/usage/writing/index.md

 When a data file reaches its target size, the writer uploads it in the background and starts the next file right away.
 Each pending upload holds that file's bytes in memory until the object store has accepted them.
 If the store is slower than the writer, those pending uploads would pile up, so `deltalake` caps the bytes they may hold.

+The cap defaults to a quarter of the memory the process may use, which is the container's memory limit where one is set and total system memory otherwise.
+That share is held between four and thirty two times `target_file_size`.
+Below four, only one upload could run at a time; above thirty two, a larger cap does not measurably go faster.
+If the lower bound has to raise the share, `deltalake` logs a warning that the target file size is large for the memory available.

-The cap is 512 MiB.
-Set the environment variable `DELTARS_MAX_IN_FLIGHT_UPLOAD_BYTES` to a number of bytes to change it.
+Set the environment variable `DELTARS_MAX_IN_FLIGHT_UPLOAD_BYTES` to a number of bytes to choose the cap yourself, or to `-1` to remove it entirely.
 It is read when a write starts, so it can differ between writes.
 Once the cap is reached, a write waits for an upload to land before it rolls another file, and that backpressure reaches the data source.
 A single file larger than the whole cap is still uploaded, on its own.

 The cap covers one write call.
 Every writer in that call shares it, including the change data feed writer and all partition writers, so a partitioned write does not multiply it.
 Two writes running at the same time in one process each get their own.